 Department of Kinesiology and Nutrition Sciences News

-The Department of Kinesiology and Nutrition Sciences within the School of Allied Health Sciences provides a high-quality educational experience for undergraduate and graduate students in the areas of kinesiology, nutrition sciences, and athletic training.
+The Department of Kinesiology and Nutrition Sciences within the School of Integrated Health Sciences provides a high-quality educational experience for undergraduate and graduate students in the areas of kinesiology, nutrition sciences, and athletic training.
 Students receive rigorous classroom instruction aided by computer and multimedia instruction, and practical laboratory and clinical experiences.

 Current Kinesiology and Nutrition Sciences News

 As summer heats up, so do the accomplishments on UNLV’s campus.

 Alumnus Andrew Nordin develops technique that provides clearest view yet of how the brain responds to obstacles when people are walking or running.

 Physical therapy professor Szu-Ping Lee relies on patients – particularly veterans and seniors – as well as clinicians to help guide his research on ways to improve mobility after limb loss.